 A dedicated writing coach can help.

-Focus can be on craft, structuring a project and goal setting, reversing writer's block, creativity building, feedback and revision, staying on track, meeting deadlines, or all of the above as needed.
+Focus can be on craft, structuring a project and goal setting, breaking through writer's block, creativity building, feedback and revision, staying on track, meeting deadlines, or all of the above as needed.
 In person or distance.
 Rate: $110/hour.
-Minimum commitment of 4 hours.

 Jeannine has worked for a variety of magazines and publishers as an editor, and has won awards from the Medill School of Journalism for editing.
 In addition to magazine editing, Jeannine has extensive experience with book-length projects (coaching, collaborative writing, ghosting, developmental editing, and manuscript evaluation and critique).
 In-person or distance.
 Rate: by the project.